kakhairnar407/Linux-Automation-Monitoring/README.md

-Linux Automation & Monitoring Suite
+**Linux Automation & Monitoring Suite**

 Bash · Cron · Amazon Linux EC2 · DevOps Operations

 Automated Linux infrastructure monitoring suite that replaced manual daily checks — running health checks every hour, log monitoring every 30 minutes, and log cleanup weekly, with zero human intervention required.

 The Problem It Solves
-Manual Linux monitoring is slow, inconsistent, and breaks at 3 AM when no one is watching.
+Manual Linux monitoring is slow, in consistent, and breaks at 3 AM when no one is watching.
 This project automates the 3 most critical daily ops tasks — system health, log error detection, and log cleanup — and schedules them to run continuously on an Amazon Linux EC2 instance using cron jobs.
 Result: overnight infrastructure monitoring with zero on-call trigger required.